-- An option contract is an agreement between two parties, i.e. an option issuer and an option holder, where the option issuer provides the option holder with a right but not an obligation to buy or sell an underlying asset or instrument (i.e. the underlying hedged item) at a specific strike price within a specified period or on a specified date.
-For the provision of this right, the option issuer will charge and the option holder will pay, a premium (known as the "option premium") under the option agreement. - 6.27 The value of an option contract comprises two parts intrinsic value20 and time value21.
+- 6.27 An option contract is an agreement between two parties, i.e. an option issuer and an option holder, where the option issuer provides the option holder with a right but not an obligation to buy or sell an underlying asset or instrument (i.e. the underlying hedged item) at a specific strike price within a specified period or on a specified date.
+For the provision of this right, the option issuer will charge and the option holder will pay, a premium (known as the "option premium") under the option agreement. - 6.28 The value of an option contract comprises two parts intrinsic value and time value.
 Time value refers to the amount of option premium that is in excess of the intrinsic value.
 For accounting purpose, where the time value of an option is excluded from hedge accounting, the change in fair value of the time value of the option is accounted for at FVTPL under FRS 39 and thus recognised in the P&L; whereas it must be recognised in OCI under FRS 109 which is to be applied retrospectively.
 The cumulative amount of change in fair value of the time value in OCI is subsequently either amortised to the P&L or adjusted against the initial cost of the underlying hedged item.
-The tax treatment at paragraph 6.24 will apply to cases where the cumulative amount in OCI is subsequently amortised to the P&L.

-20 Intrinsic value of an option is the difference between the market value of the underlying and the strike price of the option.
+The tax treatment at paragraph 6.25 will apply to cases where the cumulative amount in OCI is subsequently amortised to the P&L. - 6.29 Where the cumulative amount in OCI is adjusted against the initial cost of the underlying hedged item, and the underlying hedged item relates to a qualifying machinery or plant for the purpose of claiming capital allowance under section 19 or 19A of the ITA, the amount of option premium that is included in the cost of the machinery or plant will not qualify for capital allowance.
+This is because option premium is a cost incurred to acquire a right under an option contract and thus it is not regarded as part of the cost of a machinery or plant for tax purpose.
+Accordingly, tax adjustment is required to exclude the amount of option premium from the cost of the machinery and plant when computing capital allowance. - E. Interest-Free Loans, Loans at Below-Market Interest Rate and Non-Arm's Length Loans